isomerpages/mti-cap/pages/For Business Owners.md

     <input type="checkbox" id="accordion4">
     <label for="accordion4">I received an email/SMS from the CAP.
 How do I know it is genuine? </label>
     <div>
       <p> Some businesses may receive emails from the Consumers Association of Singapore (CASE) via CASE’s official email address with the domain “@case.org.sg”.
-A representative from the People’s Association may also approach you for further clarifications.
+A representative from the People’s Association (PA) may also approach you for further clarifications.
 			</p>
-			<p> If you are approached by persons who are assisting the CAP, you should ask for information about their agency / organisation and official identification.
-You can also contact their agency / organisation using the official contact details to verify their identity.
+			<p>You can contact CASE or PA using the official contact details to verify their identity.
+CASE and PA will not send you any email or SMS asking you to click on any link or ask for any personal information.
 			</p>
 			<p>Should you receive any suspicious call or email, do report the case to the Singapore Police Force through www.scamalert.sg or the anti-scam hotline at 1800-722-6688.
 			</p>